Choosing a suitable software development methodology can be challenging.

 Team Learning Sessions

-This is another lean principle that seems simple but requires discipline to implement.
-Here, you can create knowledge through learning.
+This is another Lean principle that seems simple but requires discipline to implement.
+It involves creating knowledge through learning.

-Your team must document and retain their valuable learning according to this principle.
-This is done by applying a combination of the following tools:
+Your team must document and retain valuable learning according to this principle.
+This can be done by applying a combination of the following tools:

 • Code reviews